 What’s operating and what’s not

-- The Kyogle Memorial Institute (KMI) Hall is closed.
+- The Kyogle Memorial Institute (KMI) Hall is open.

-- Council’s three public swimming pools are closed.
+- Council’s three public swimming pools are open.

-- Kyogle Community Centre (formerly known as the Kyogle Seniors Centre) is closed (except for essential services)
+- Kyogle Community Centre (formerly known as the Kyogle Seniors Centre) is open.

 - Return and earn collection point at the Kyogle landfill is open.